RafaelBruno/mcFadyenProject/README.md

-# McFadyenProject
-Shopping Cart Project
+# Shopping Cart Project with AngularJs

 Technologies used in the project:

-● AngularJS
+● AngularJS 1.4
 ● Bootstrap
 ● Grunt
 ● Less